50.35’ 53N 01.12’50W AC2045

 Shelter is reasonable in the lee of the rock arms during south west through to north easterly winds.
 Extremely vulnerable in E through to SSEIlies when swells can enter.
 Caution should be exercised as exposed to strong winds from all directions except North west to North east.

-Please phone prior to arrival to check conditions.
 The Haven entrance will dry out at spring low water and is very shallow during neap lows.
-Dredging extends window of exit and entry which is generally 2-3 hours before and 2-3 hours after High water (depending on draught).
+Dredging extends window of exit and entry which is generally 2 hours either side of High water with draught of less than 50cm.

 (AC2045) From the Needles eastward to Freshwater Bay the cliffs can be approached to within 1ca, but beyond the E end of the chalk cliffs there are ledges off Brook and Atherfield which require at least 5ca offing.
 The East going stream sets towards these dangers.
 4M SSW of the Needles the stream turns E x N at HW Portsmouth + 0500, and W at HW – 0030, sp rate 2kn.